 Make sure you have a good vigorous sourdough starter to make this super easy bread.
 This is a fun and yummy loaf that everybody will love!
-Check out these links in the notes at the bottom of the page, to find a starter and how to keep it healthy.
+Check out the links in the notes at the bottom of the page to find a starter and information on how to keep it healthy.

 Servings: 1 loaf